There is a large community of Java developers in Vietnam. This article talks in detail in case you are thinking to hire Java developers in Vietnam.

 - Java is intended to be WORA (write once, run anywhere).
 This is achieved by compiling into an intermediate language called bytecode, which runs in the Java Virtual Machine (JVM).
 This allows applications written in Java to be platform-independent.

-- Java is a multi-paradigm programming language, that can support functional, procedural and object-oriented programming.
+- This is a multi-paradigm programming language, that can support functional, procedural and object-oriented programming.

 - Java is multi-threaded, allowing tasks to be completed simultaneously.

-- Java supports stack allocation of memory, providing another option to heap allocation.
+- It supports stack allocation of memory, providing another option to heap allocation.
 This has speed benefits.

 - Java has security benefits, as it reduces the likelihood of mistakes that lead to security flaws.